lucylow/bitmind-adk-agents/IMPLEMENTATION_SUMMARY.md

 ### ✨ What Makes This Special

 1. **Bitcoin-Native DeFi**
-   - Built on Stacks, secured by Bitcoin
+   - Built with ADK-TS AI-agents for intelligent governance
    - sBTC integration for Bitcoin-backed settlements
    - No Ethereum dependencies